 The parties will now progress through document discovery towards summary judgment or trial.

-Updates will be posted to this blog as the matter progresses.
+An update to this blog can be found here.
 A class has not yet been certified in this action.
 The case caption for the lawsuit is Johnson et al v.
 PNC Financial Services Group, Inc. et al, Case No. 20-cv-01493, filed in the United States District Court for the Western District of Pennsylvania.

 The legal team at Miller Shah LLP has significant experience representing ERISA matters.
 If you have any questions regarding this subject or this post, please contact Alec Berlin (firstname.lastname@example.org) or Jonathan Dilger (email@example.com).